 - 50mm Black from Amazon – I haven’t tested this

 - 40mm Transparent from Amazon – Good for smaller packs (e.g. 1300mah)

-On the other hand, rubberized heatshrink is a much better option.
-It’s thicker (~0.5mm), more flexible, more durable, and it sticks to your anti-slip battery pad much better too.
+Compared to PVC heatshrinks, rubberized heatshrink is a much better option for protection.
+It’s much thicker (~0.5mm), more flexible, more durable, and it actually sticks to your anti-slip battery pad much better too.
 However it is quite a bit heavier, about 6 grams per pack for 4S 1500mAh for example.

 Picking Heatshrink Size

 For a typical 4S 1300-1800mAh battery, 70mm to 80mm flat sized tubes should do nicely (equivalent to diameters of 45mm, 50mm and 55mm).